newrelic/demo-deployer/documentation/user_config/azure.md

 ### sshPublicKeyPath

 In order to create and access azure `Virtual Machines`, we need to create an SSH key pair.
-By default, those files are created in the ~/.ssh directory.

-* Use this command to create an RSA SSH key pair with a length of 4096 bits `ssh-keygen -m PEM -t rsa -b 4096`
+* Use this command to create an RSA SSH key pair with a length of 4096 bits in the `$HOME/demo-deployer/configs` directory: `ssh-keygen -m PEM -t rsa -b 4096 -f $HOME/demo-deployer/configs/azrkey`.
+If you would like to place the files in a different directory, just change the file path after the `-f` option.
-* Write down the absolute path of the generated public key, this is typically `$HOME/.ssh/id_rsa.pub` and put this absolute path in your user config credentials for azure sshPublicKeyPath
+* Enter the relative path to the file you just created as the sshPublicKeyPath.
+This should be `configs/azrkey.pub`.
+If you created the file in a different directory, then you should use that path instead.

 ## Create a new Azure account